-The term of Mr. Parker will end as of the Annual Meeting.
+Mr. Wei has notified the Board of his decision not to stand for election at the Annual Meeting.
 Immediately following the Annual Meeting our Board will consist of seven directors, with one vacancy in each of Classes I and II.
-On March 16, 2016, our Board redesignated Mr. Stang from a Class II director to a Class I director, effective as of the Annual Meeting.
-Our Board also appointed Mr. Pearce to the audit committee effective immediately following the Annual Meeting.
-In addition, Messrs.
-Goettner and Wei will no longer serve on any Board committees effective immediately following the Annual Meeting.
+In April 2017, our Board redesignated Ms. Butenhoff from a Class I director to a Class II director, effective as of the Annual Meeting.
+Our Board also appointed Ms. Butenhoff to the nominating and governance committee and to the compensation committee, effective immediately following the Annual Meeting.
+In addition, Mr. Pearce was appointed as Lead Non-Management Director for a one-year term, effective immediately following the Annual Meeting and continuing until the 2018 annual meeting.